Protests over security law as France reels from police violence

 One of the most controversial elements of the new law is Article 24, which would criminalise the publication of images of on-duty police officers with the intent of harming their "physical or psychological integrity".

-It was passed by the National Assembly last week -- although it is awaiting Senate approval -- provoking protests across France.
+It was passed by the National Assembly last week -- although it is awaiting Senate approval -- provoking rallies and protests across France.

-Rally organisers are calling for the article to be withdrawn, claiming that it contradicts the fundamental freedoms of the French republic.
+Rally organisers are calling for the article to be withdrawn, claiming that it contradicts "the fundamental public freedoms of our Republic".